HiroinaProtagonist/internship-application-fullstack/README.md

 `// `Denotes an auto-commented comment, generally diagnostic, designed to be easily un- and re-commented in blocks of commented and uncommented code using `Ctrl-/`, if that has a standard implementation in the reader's software.

 Functions are commented in JSDoc style, although I did not create a JSDoc file.

-I used Response instead of Promise as the type in comments.
-I believe this is most correct even though a successful Response is preceded by a Promise because the project works asynchronously.

-I have left all of my diagnostic comments as comments in the code so you can get a better idea of my thought/troubleshooting/testing processes.

 ### 3. Choices regarding References: